 2. Determine What You Can REALLY Afford

-Many people buying a house in Los Angeles look at only the monthly mortgage payment in trying to determine affordability.
+Many people buying a house in Riverside look at only the monthly mortgage payment in trying to determine affordability.
 But there’s a lot more to it than that.

 You also need to factor in all the one-time purchase-related costs, as well as the many recurring expenses.
 These include down payment, loan-processing fees, closing costs, homeowners insurance, private mortgage insurance, property taxes, maintenance and repair, and so on.
 “Lenders,” the experts say, “generally recommend that people look for homes that cost no more than three to five times their annual household income if the home buyers plan to make a 20% down payment and have a moderate amount of other debt.”